Aditi Rathore

-Aditi Rathore is an Indian television actress.
-She is best known for essaying the role of Avni Ayesha in Star Plus's Naamkarannand Tanvi Sharma in Sab TV's Aangan - Aapno Kaa both of which earned her nominations from the Indian Television Academy Awards in the category of Popular Best Actress.
+Aditi Rathore is an Indian actress who primarily works in Hindi Television.
+She is best known for potraying the lead role Avni Ayesha in Star Plus's Naamkarann and Tanvi Sharma in Aangan - Aapno Kaa both of which earned her nominations from the Indian Television Academy Awards in the category of Popular Best Actress.

 Early life

 Rathore was born on 30 October 1993, in Jaipur into a Marwari family.
 She grew up in Bikaner, Rajasthan.
-She did her schooling in Bikaner after which she moved to Mumbai to pursue a career in acting.
+She completed her education in Bikaner after which she moved to Mumbai to pursue a career in acting.

 Career

 Rathore made her debut in Zee TV's Kumkum Bhagya as Rachna Mehra, wife of Akash Ajay Mehra.
 She then played the character of Preeti Tiwari in the soap opera Ek Duje Ki Vaaste, aired mainly on the channel Sony TV.

-From 2017 to 2018, Rathore played Avni in the Star Plus daily soap opera Naamkarann.
+Rathore finally got her break by portraying the lead role Avni in the Star Plus daily soap opera Naamkarann.
 She entered the show after a 15-year leap, replacing Arsheen Naamdaar.

 In 2021, she joined Star Plus show Aapki Nazron Ne Samjha as negative lead Dr. Charmi.
 After a gap of 2 years, in 2023, she joined Sony SAB show Aangan – Aapno Kaa as Tanvi "Tanu" Sharma Tripathi.